jukowski/redsys/README.md

-ShareJS Services
+RedSyS
 ================

-This branch of [ShareJS](https://github.com/josephg/ShareJS) adds supports for integrating editing services into editors which are able to communicate with ShareJS framework.
+RedSyS (Real-Time Document Synchronization and Service Broker) is an architecture enabling real-time integration of editing services into editors.

 Main idea
 ---------
 Imagine you want [Eclipse](wwwww.eclipse.org), [jEdit](jedit.org) and
 [Ace Editor] (http://ace.ajax.org/) to be able to compile, syntax highlight and autocomplete "CoffeeScript" files.
 The typical way of achieving this